 If you're still having trouble, you may have entered your email address incorrectly when your first signed up for Udemy.
 For example, instead of entering “Jane@emailexample.com”, you might have typed “Jne” by mistake.
 As a result, our system would attempt sending your confirmation email to that address, instead of the correct one.

 Double check to see that you received a confirmation email for your course purchase.
-If you did not receive an email with a receipt, please send a message to email@example.com and include your first and last name, and the title of the course that you're missing.
+If you did not receive an email with a receipt, please contact our support team and include your first and last name, and the title of the course that you're missing.

 If you paid with a debit or credit card, please provide the last four digits on the card as well as the cardholder's name as it appears on the card.
 If you completed your purchase with PayPal, please provide the PayPal receipt including the transaction id.